 Travel to and from Cuba

-The group will depart Jackson together on Saturday, March 8 on a commercial flight to Tampa, Florida.
-From Tampa, a charter flight is taken to Havana.
-The program will conclude on Saturday, March 15 and the group will return via charter flight to Tampa and then to Jackson on a commercial flight.
-Students do not need to book their own flights.
-The flights are included in the cost of the program and will be arranged by program administrators.
+The group will depart Jackson on Friday, March 7, 2014 on a commercial flight for Tampa, Florida.
+One night will be spent in Tampa before traveling via charter flight from Tampa to Havana on March 8.
+The program will conclude on Saturday, March 15 and the group will return to Tampa and then on to Jackson.
+Roundtrip flights from Jackson to Havana are included in the cost of the program and will be arranged for the students.
+Students who will not be traveling from Jackson should speak with the program coordinator for special instructions.

 A valid U.S. passport AND a Cuban visa will be required for travel.
 If you wish to participate in the program, you must obtain a passport immediately.
 The program administrators will aid students in obtaining Cuban visas, but passports are required in order to obtain the visa.